AI-Edu-ITS/its-ml-playground/section3/README.md

 - `--k_neighbours` : Number of neighbours.
 Default value is **5**
 - `--dist_metric` : Distance measurement method.
 You can choose between `euclid` for using [Euclidean Distance](https://en.wikipedia.org/wiki/Euclidean_distance), `manhattan` for using [Manhattan Distance](https://en.wikipedia.org/wiki/Taxicab_geometry), or `minkowski` for using [Minkowski Distance](https://en.wikipedia.org/wiki/Minkowski_distance).
 Default value is **euclid**
 - `--p` : P value for Minkowski Distance.
 Default value is **3**
+- `--verbose` : Define to print prediction and predict probability output or not print all of it.
+Default is **False**

 Running above command will produce classification evaluation metrics score result like this screenshot.